 A lot of the time, bystanders are so shocked they don’t how to help or what to do; it’s almost like their brain is paralysed, and by the time they realise what is happening, it can be too late.
 Even on social media, there have been live screenings of suicides and rapes which amassed a large audience who just watch and participate without bothering to report it.

-The Bystander’s Effect says that the more people present, the less likely people are going to help out someone in distress.
+The Bystander’s Effect says that the more people are present, the less likely people are going to help out someone in distress.
 It also makes the person feel like they aren’t good enough to help the person suffering.
 There are two reasons why this occurs; firstly, it scatters the responsibility of helping the person in distress, therefore one person thinks that some other person present will do it and vice versa – resulting in nobody helping out.
-Second, being the socially acceptable behavior, if nobody is helping, should I?
+Second, being the socially acceptable behaviour, if nobody is helping, should I?
 Is it acceptable?
 Will it be socially wrong to help them, and will I get hurt due to helping this person?

 People, of course, can’t be legally forced to help, but should be morally or ethically driven to help.
 Maybe not by putting themselves in danger but small steps can still be effective – by calling the police and reporting the crime.
 Whatever their skills, bystanders have an obligation to stand up for those under attack.
 Our free society depends on it.